Home / Programmes / Ph.D. in Media and Communication

 • History, technology and systems of media and communication

-• Ethics, policies and laws of mediated communication
+• Ethics, policy and law in mediated communication

 Research in Journalism, Media Studies and Communication Management